 For instance, do you need a CBD-rich product or a THC-rich product?
 Or maybe a combo of both?

-It is also helpful to pay attention to terpene profiles in your cannabis.
+It is also helpful to pay attention to terpene profiles when selecting cannabis strains.
 Terpenes are the compounds that give cannabis so many different smells; they also add to the overall effect of the cannabis experience, differentiating one cannabis cultivar from the next.

 For instance, some terpene profiles in cannabis tend to ease anxiety, while other terpenes can increase anxiety for some people, or induce sedation, or could be energizing.

-If you have safe access to cannabis, it will be easier to experiment with different products.
+If you have safe access to cannabis, it is easier to experiment with different products.
 You could also consult with a cannabis specialist on all your questions.
 Check out the Association of Cannabis Specialists to find a clinician who might be able to work with you.

 3) Choose a Method

 Cannabis comes in many forms.
 You can find anything from capsules, oils, and tinctures, to buds, edibles, and dabs.

 The delivery method you choose dictates how your body metabolizes or absorbs cannabis into your bloodstream.
 This, in turn, affects your dosage and overall experience.

 Having so many options can be overwhelming at first, so let’s break things down to the bare essentials.